ivarsaris/dutchtreats/README.md

 I followed the [Django tutorial from Corey Schafer](https://www.youtube.com/watch?v=FdVuKt_iuSI&t=504s) on YouTube for the create profile functionality.
 I adapted the code and styling to fit the application.

+I want to thank my mentor, Seun Owonikoko, for her support and feedback.
+I also want to thank the tutors from Code Institute for helping me solve several issues that came up along the way.